Skip to main content

 Positive, engaged employees will likely say yes and may offer details.
 Disengaged employees will state no and may reiterate why they feel this way.

-What NOT to do in an Employee Engagement Survey
+What NOT to do in an employee engagement survey

-1. Make each employee share their identity: Anonymous employee engagement surveys can provide far more general engagement overviews.
+• DON’T make each employee share their identity: Anonymous employee engagement surveys can provide far more general engagement overviews.
 By asking employees to identify themselves, they will feel that HR is watching them, and their answers may not be 100% honest.

-2. Only ask questions with yes or no answers: While it’s easy to quantify these responses, it’s impossible to capture the complexity of employees' feelings without space for elaboration.
+• DON’T only ask questions with yes or no answers: While it’s easy to quantify these responses, it’s impossible to capture the complexity of employees' feelings without space for elaboration.

-3. Ask questions with no tangible response: Fantasy questions like ‘You see a job on a website you like.
+• DON’T ask questions with no tangible response: Fantasy questions like ‘You see a job on a website you like.
 Do you apply?’ don’t provide enough detail and invite a response that’s unlikely to reflect their true intentions to stay with the company.

-4. Ask, ‘Where do you see yourself in a year?’: While it seems to make sense to judge how motivated an employee is, this question quickly identifies the respondent and invites answers that ‘sound good’.
+• DON’T ask, ‘Where do you see yourself in a year?’: While it seems to make sense to judge how motivated an employee is, this question quickly identifies the respondent and invites answers that ‘sound good’.
 Save it for an annual review.

-5. Make the survey hard to access: Bring your employee engagement survey to your employees to ensure you get as many responses as possible.
+• DON’T make the survey hard to access: Bring your employee engagement survey to your employees to ensure you get as many responses as possible.
 For example, if you use Confluence in your business, Forms for Confluence is a great way to share surveys in a context that makes sense for your teams.

-Start your first employee engagement survey today.
+Start your first employee engagement survey today

 We can't stress enough the importance of monitoring employee engagement, especially if you have remote employees whose mental and emotional health can be hard to gauge.